 Our eyes are naturally drawn to the brightest thing in an image.
 So, if you have a “least favorite” body part, avoid wearing light colors there, especially if you’re wearing darker colors everywhere else.

 These girls NAILED it.

 Unless you are a tomboy through and through, and would feel ridiculous in dressier clothes, I always recommend dressing up.
-Its a special occasion.
+It’s a special occasion.
 Dress up, have your make up done, go to dinner afterwards and celebrate this happy occasion.
 You’re getting married!
 Perhaps bring one casual outfit and one dressier outfit, or one dressy outfit and one WOW dress.
-You’re more than welcome to raid our studio’s closet.
+Our clients are more than welcome to raid our studio’s closet.
 That’s what it’s there for!
 We have a large collection of tulle skirts, beaded and lace gowns and dresses, and they are available to you at no additional cost!

 We buy new ones every month!
 Here is a sample of our tulle.
 We also have beaded gowns, art deco/ Great Gatsby slim gowns, mermaid dresses, midi and maxi length skirts, and lace maxi dresses and rompers.
 To see our available inventory, click HERE!

 Other Important Tips:

 Avoid tanning beds and fake tanning lotions.
 They do not make you look tan.
 They make you look orange, especially when you’re standing next to people with natural skin tones, like your fiance or bridesmaids.
 Also avoid the sun in the days or even weeks leading up to your session.
-Tan lines are difficult to remove in post, and require extensive (and pricey) retouching.
+Tan lines are difficult to remove in Photoshop, and require extensive (and pricey) retouching.
 To avoid having to pay those fees, just avoid the sun for a bit and load up on sunscreen.
 If you have a sunburn I will reschedule your session.
 Plus, pale skin is beautiful! so let’s celebrate it!

 Clean your engagement ring.
 I love to get a few ring shots while you’re changing clothes.
 It’s just another detail that we’ll add to your blog post.